twilio-labs/mcp-te-benchmark/README.md

 ## Tasks

-The current benchmark includes the following Twilio API tasks:
+The current benchmark includes the following tasks specific to the Twilio MCP Server:

 1. **Purchase a Canadian Phone Number:** Search for and purchase an available Canadian phone number (preferably with area code 416)
 2. **Create a Task Router Activity:** Create a new Task Router activity named "Bathroom"
 3. **Create a Queue with Task Filter:** Create a queue with a task filter that prevents routing tasks to workers in the "Bathroom" activity

-While the initial task suite focuses on Twilio MCP, the MCP-TE framework is designed to be adaptable to other APIs and context protocols.
+While the initial task suite focuses on Twilio MCP Server functionality, the MCP-TE framework is designed to be adaptable to other APIs and context protocols.

 ## Setup